Goddhi/Deployed-Minecraft-Game-Server-on-Compute-Engine/README.md

 ```
 - Change the last line of the file from eula=false to eula=true.
 - Press Ctrl+O, ENTER to save the file and then press Ctrl+X to exit nano.
 - **Note**: Don't try to restart the Minecraft server yet.
-You use a different technique in the next procedure..
+You use a different technique in the next procedure...